Miranda Lambert Shows Off Stems In Incredibly Short Shorts While Revealing Struggles With Weight Loss

 Miranda Lambert is showcasing her flawless figure in the upcoming issue of Health Magazine.

-The country singing superstar graces the December cover of the popular publication where she posed for a number of sexy shots and also opened up about her struggles with her weight throughout the years.
+The country music superstar graced the December cover of the popular publication and posed for a number of alluring shots.
+In the attached interview, Lambert opened up about her struggles with her weight throughout the years.
 In one of the more stunning photos from the shoot, Lambert showed off her killer figure in a revealing outfit.

-In the gorgeous snapshot, the 36-year-old sat on a white structure while posing with a light white backdrop just behind her.
-Lambert showed off her beautiful body for the camera while rocking a pink off-the-shoulder sweater that showcased her toned upper half.
+In that gorgeous snapshot, the 36-year-old sat on a white structure, a light white backdrop just behind her.
+Lambert showed off her beautiful body for the camera while rocking a pink off-the-shoulder sweater that showcased her slender physique.
 The country superstar paired the look with some insanely short white shorts while flaunting her toned and tanned legs.

 The stunner opted to go barefoot for the photo, showing off her crisp white pedicure.
-In the image, Miranda was all smiles, flashing her pearly whites for the camera while rocking a stunning face of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.
-In another photo from the shoot, Lambert sizzled in an up-close and personal shot where she rocked a sheer white blouse with a blue tank top underneath.
+In the image, Miranda was all smiles, flashing her pearly whites for the camera while rocking a stunning makeup application — one that included eyeliner, mascara, blush, highlighter, and lipstick.
+In another photo from the same shoot, Lambert sizzled in an intimate shot wherein she rocked a sheer white blouse with a blue tank top beneath.

-In the article, the blond beauty opened up about her lifelong struggle with her weight as well as the highs and lows that have come along with it.
-But now, Lambert says that she is at the top of her game and she’s feeling pretty confident about it.
+In the article, the blond beauty opened up about her lifelong struggle with her body image, as well as the emotional highs and lows that have come along with that battle.
+But now, Lambert says that she is at the top of her game, and she’s feeling pretty confident about it.

 View this post on Instagram